gitex-flow/gitex-flow-node/README.md

 1. Deployed versions can be recovered.
 2. Deployed versions can be fixed.
-3. Deployed versions not influence each other.
+3. Deployed versions do not influence each other.
 4. Current development should not influence deployed versions.
-5. Changes between versions should be captured as a changelog.
+5. Changes between versions should be captured in a changelog.
-6. All versions should have a standardized version number.
+6. All versions should have a standardized version numbers.
-7. Integration of release process in IDE.
+7. Integration of the release process in the IDE.

 ### Differentiation from other projects

-For any listed criterias exists some suitable solutions and principles:
+For any listed criteria exist some suitable solutions and principles:

 **[git-flow](https://nvie.com/posts/a-successful-git-branching-model/)**: A git deployment strategy.